PostHog/docs/docs/upgrading-posthog.md

 ## Upgrading from before 3 March 2020?

-If you last updated PostHog before 3 March 2020, AND you have a lot of events, there is one migrations (0027) that might take a long time.
+If you last updated PostHog before 3 March 2020, AND you have a lot of events, there is one migration (0027) that might take a long time.

 To avoid this, _before_ you migrate, run `python manage.py migrate_elementgroup` to pre-migrate elements across.